luispedro/luispedro_org/content/pages/projects/nuclear-segmentation.rst

    :alt: Example image from the dataset

-We generated two datasets, *U2OS* and *NIH3T3*, named after the cell type was visible.
+We generated two datasets, *U2OS* and *NIH3T3*, named after the cell type that was imaged.

 +---------------+-------------+-------------+
 |               |     U2OS    |   NIH3T3    |